Image

 • Study lasts up to 6 months with follow-ups.

-• Sessions are 30 minutes, twice a week for 2 weeks.
+• Participants will attend meditation sessions twice a week for two weeks.

 Study details